 Digestive conditions become more common with age.
 Crohn’s disease, celiac disease, ulcerative colitis, and chronic pancreatitis all reduce your ability to absorb fat-soluble vitamins.
 People with these conditions typically need higher doses and more frequent monitoring.

 Your liver and kidneys convert vitamin D into its active form.
 Age-related decline in these organs, along with conditions like chronic kidney disease, can impair this conversion process.
 This is another reason why individual testing and medical guidance matter more than following general recommendations.
+Supporting kidney health through proper nutrition can help optimize vitamin D metabolism.

 Top Features to Look for When Shopping